-People often ask me, why their concentration is not improving, even though they try to improve it.
+People often ask me why their concentration is not improving, even though they are trying to improve it.
 They also ask me why they have to fight with distracting thoughts when they practice a concentration exercise.

 “I would appreciate it if you could provide me with additional advice and guidance on how to deal with my present situation.”

 If your concentration is not improving, despite your efforts to improve it, there must be something that you are not doing right.

 A few Reasons Why Your Concentration Skills are Not Improving